March 23, 2018

 The concept of power is important to the social sciences: what it is, who has it, how it is used.
 Current and recent graduate students in the fields of international relations, political science, history, law, sociology, geography, gender studies, international political economy, international development, security studies, peace and conflict studies, and other related disciplines were selected to present their work.

-Students will present their research in thematic panels, each moderated by a professor or researcher affiliated with CIPS or CIPSS.
-This colloquium is an excellent opportunity for doctoral and masters students to receive feedback on their work and to network with fellow graduate students and other researchers.
-In addition, the best paper presented at the conference will be automatically eligible for publication in Potentia: Journal of International and Public Affairs, the annual CIPS Graduate Student Journal.
+Students will presented their research in thematic panels, each moderated by a professor or researcher affiliated with CIPS.
+This colloquium was an excellent opportunity for M.A. and Ph.D. students to receive feedback on their work and to network with fellow graduate students and other researchers.
+In addition, students whose proposals were selected are invited to submit their final papers to Potentia: Journal of International and Public Affairs, the annual CIPS Graduate Student Journal.

 Proposals and papers can be presented in English or French.
-To submit a proposal, please send an abstract in WORD format of no more than 250 words at [email protected] by January 25, 2017.
+To submit a proposal, please send an abstract of no more than 250 words at [email protected] by January 12, 2018.
 Please include your name, program of study, department, and university.
-Selected applicants will be required to submit their final paper by March 17, 2017.
+Selected applicants will be required to submit their final paper by March 2, 2018.